instructure/CKRefreshControl/README.md

 ### API Compatible

 CKRefreshControl has exactly the same public API as UIRefreshControl.
 Thus, your code can treat either one as an instance of the other.
-Just use CKRefreshControl instead of UIRefreshControl everywhere, and you'll magically get iOS 5 support.
+Just use CKRefreshControl or UIRefreshControl throughout your code, and you'll magically get iOS 5 support.

 We take advantage of this to provide excellent iOS 6 compatibility.
 When running on an iOS 6 device, `-[CKRefreshControl init]` actually returns a `UIRefreshControl` instance.
 No CKRefreshControl is ever initialized, and everything will work exactly as if CKRefreshControl did not even exist.

 You can even use the `+appearance` proxies introduced in iOS 5.0; CKRefreshControl will appropriately forward the customizations to UIRefreshControl on iOS 6.

-There is only one minor inconvenience.
-The `-[UITableViewController setRefreshControl:]` method in iOS 6 accepts a `UIRefreshControl *` parameter.
-Although CKRefreshControl is API compatible with UIRefreshControl, it is not a subclass (so it can be used on iOS 5).
-Thus, the compiler does not know that CKRefreshControl can be used as a UIRefreshControl.
-Thus, you must add an explicit cast to avoid a compiler warning.
-This is completely safe.

 ---